RaphaelIT7/gmod-holytest/README.md

 ```

 ### Entire HttpServer module
-The entire HttpServer module from HolyLib was implemented.
+The entire HttpServer module from HolyLib was implemented.<br>
 All functions can be seen here when searching for `Http`: https://holylib.raphaelit7.com/

 ### Entire bitbuf module
-The entire bitbuf module from HolyLib was implemented.
+The entire bitbuf module from HolyLib was implemented.<br>
 All functions can be seen here when searching for `bf_`: https://holylib.raphaelit7.com/